 TGme editor: Please Change NOTE-4 in page 2789 as follows (#8070)

-NOTE 4—The total number of peer-to-peer TWT agreements and of individual TWT agreements between a non-AP STA and its AP can be up to 8, since the TWT Flow Identifier field of the TWT element comprises 3 bits. (#8070)
+NOTE 4—A peer-to-peer TWT agreement is a form of individual TWT agreement, and therefore, the total number of individual TWT agreements including peer-to-peer TWT agreements established between a non-AP STA and its associated AP cannot exceed 8, since the TWT Flow Identifier field of the TWT element comprises 3 bits. (#8070)

 TGme editor: Please Change the sentence in page 2789, line 45 as follows

-Upon receiving a Channel Usage Request frame with the Usage Mode field (#8071) set to 0 or 1, the AP supporting channel usage shall send a Channel Usage Response frame including one or more Channel Usage elements.
+Upon receiving a Channel Usage Request frame with the Usage Mode field in a Channel Usage element (#8071) set to 0 or 1, the AP supporting channel usage shall send a Channel Usage Response frame including one or more Channel Usage elements.

 TGme editor: Please change the first paragraph in page 2790 as follows

 Upon receiving a Channel Usage Request frame with a TWT element, an AP that supports peer-to-peer TWT scheduling shall send a Channel Usage Response frame including zero or one Channel Usage element that includes a Channel Entry field with only one Operating Class And Channel field, a TWT Elements field and may include a Timeout Interval Element field.
 Each TWT element carried in the TWT Elements field includes a single Individual TWT Parameter Set field whose subfields shall be set as described in 26.8.2 (Individual TWT agreements) except that the TWT Group Assignment subfield shall be set to zero and the Responder PM Mode subfield, the Trigger subfield, the Flow Type subfield, and the TWT Channel subfield shall be reserved.
-The TWT element(s) in the TWT Elements field apply to the Channel Entry subfield of the Channel Usage Elements field, if present.
-When the lifetime of the peer-to-peer TWT agreement expires, the AP shall send a TWT Teardown frame to terminate that peer-to-peer TWT agreement (#8072)
+The TWT element(s) in the TWT Elements field apply to the Channel Entry subfield of the Channel Usage Elements field, if present. (#8072)

 TGme editor: Please change the fifth paragraph in page 2790 as follows

 An AP that successfully sets up a peer-to-peer TWT agreement after receiving a Channel Usage Request frame with a TWT Elements field from a non-AP STA may indicate the lifetime of the peer-to-peer TWT agreement for the corresponding TWT element(s) in the Timeout Interval Value field of the TIE that it includes in the Channel Usage Response frame and shall set the corresponding Timeout Interval Type field to 5.
-An AP that successfully sets up a peer-to-peer TWT agreement shall consider the non-AP STA to be in power save mode and doze state at the start of the peer-to-peer TWT SP and back to its original power management mode (#8073) at the end of the peer-to-peer TWT SP unless the AP receives a frame addressed to it from the non-AP STA within the time that overlaps with the peer-to-peer TWT SP.( #8074)
+An AP that successfully sets up a peer-to-peer TWT agreement shall consider the non-AP STA to be in power save mode and doze state at the start of the peer-to-peer TWT SP and back to its original power management mode (i.e. the power management mode it had before entering the peer-to-peer TWT SP) (#8073) at the end of the peer-to-peer TWT SP unless the AP receives a frame addressed to it from the non-AP STA within the time that overlaps with the peer-to-peer TWT SP, in which case the AP shall consider the non-AP STA to be available for the remaining portion of that peer-to-peer TWT SP.( #8074)

 TGme editor: Please change the last paragraph in page 2788 as follows